 Observe and separate them as the spoilt eggs will not hatch and are infected.
 The process continues sporadically until the female releases all her eggs.
 Breeding in other fish species is slightly different from this catfish breed.
 The male doesn’t develop any aggressive instinct to guard the eggs.
 Instead, the Otocinclus male considers his job finished after fertilizing them.

 It is ideal to use a separate breeding tank to ensure other fish do not eat the eggs or fry.
 After a few days, the eggs hatch, and the fry would begin to swim in the tank.
 The otos young eat algae and bacteria initially and later progress to adult meals.

 There are three significant ways to pick an Otocinclus tank mate;

 - Water conditions: the tank mate has to be a freshwater fish and requires the same range of water temperature, PH, and hardness level.
 If you put in the wrong parameters, you can endanger the otos or its tank mate.
 Do not try to manipulate the Otocinclus temperature range to favor the different breeds.
 They can get an infection, fall severely sick, or even die.

 - Temperament: the Otocinclus are known as shy and skittish fish yet sociable.
 They are a very peaceful breed; you should pair them with fish with a similar temperament.
-An aggressive tank mate would constantly try to harass and bully the otos.
-Some fish are hostile about a mate or protecting their young, while others are temperamental about food, territory.
+For example, an aggressive tank mate would constantly try to harass and bully the otos.
+Some fish are hostile about their mate or protecting their young, while others are temperamental about food and territory.
 If you can decide which behavioral trait is the problem and strike a balance, it would make it easier to choose a good tank.
 For example, if the tank mate is aggressive about their young, transfer them to a breeding tank.